CS-Gla/Hamster_seasonal_sci_cs_2024/README.md

 NanoFLow2.sh: Utilise minimap2 to align fastq files to a reference genome producing bam files, build expression matrix of sequencing using salmon <br>
 NanoFlow_Report.Rmd: Utilises EdgeR to filter for lowly expressed transcripts, and identify differentially expressed transcripts. <br>

-glmm.r: builds a gneral linear modle of Siberian hamster CRISPR data
+glmm.r: Used to build a gneral linear modle of Siberian hamster CRISPR data.

 Requirements;